rabnoorsingh585-maker/Induction/README.md

 → Showcased the club’s creative and technical activities, inspiring students to participate and explore their talents.

 🤝 Peer Interaction Activities
-→ Fun games, open Q&A, and discussions with seniors and faculty helped new students settle in and build connections.
+→ Fun games, open Q&A, and discussions with seniors and faculty helped new students settle in and build connections